CI/CD Secrets

 - Name:

-GPG_PRIVATE_KEY - Value: paste the base64 output from step 1
+GPG_PRIVATE_KEY - Value: paste the contents of

 -